gemi254/ControlAssist-ESP32-ESP8266/README.md

   - `ctrl.bind("html_id", start_value );` if you need to bind and init for sending on connection
   - `ctrl.bind("html_id", start_value, changeFunction);` if you need also to handle changes

-+ in your setup specify if you want ot auto send key initial values during web socket connection.
++ in your setup specify if you want to auto send key initial values during web socket connection.
   - `ctrl.setAutoSendOnCon("html_id",true /* send: enable/disable */);`
   - `ctrl.put("html_id", value);  // Set a default value to be send`